 Sensitivity assessment.
-The characterizing species Ascophyllum nodosum would not be negatively affected by a decrease in oxygen within the water column at the benchmark level of this pressure.
+The extremely wave sheltered conditions and the weak to very weak water flows which are characteristic of this biotope mean that water mixing is not very strong.
+Water retention rates within lagoons are also known to be high, with very low flushing times.
+Therefore, water movement within this area will not reverse any oxygen depletion quickly, possibly exacerbating any negative effects.
+The characterizing fucoid species may not be negatively affected by a decrease in oxygen within the water column at the benchmark level of this pressure.
 However, some of the associated faunal community within this biotope may be negatively affected.
 Mobile species such as the crab Carcinus maenas would relocate to conditions that were less physiologically taxing and would be able to return when the pressure abated.
+Mysids may also be able to relocate.
 Those immobile species such as the barnacle Semibalanus balanoides may experience some mortality.
 However, barnacles can completely recolonize within three years (Bennell, 1981).
-The very to extremely sheltered conditions that are characteristic of this biotope mean that water mixing is not very strong.
-Therefore, water movement within this area will not reverse any oxygen depletion quickly, possibly exacerbating any negative effects.
-However, the biotope occurs in the eulittoral so that emergence will mitigate the effects of hypoxic surface waters.
-Therefore, resistance is assessed as 'High'.
+Therefore, as the fucoid canopy may survive a reduction in oxygen level to 2 mg/l or below for a week, resistance is assessed as 'High'.
 Hence, resilience is assessed as 'High', and the biotope is assessed as 'Not sensitive'.